Samsung/tizen-docs/docs/application/dotnet/guides/security/tee-client.md

     ```

 <a name="connecting_applications"></a>
-## Connecting Applications
+## Connect applications

-To communicate between applications, you must connect a client application to a trusted application by creating a session:
+To communicate between applications, you must connect a client application to a trusted application by creating a session, follow the steps below:

 1. Open a session with the `OpenSession()` method of the [Tizen.Security.TEEC.Context](/application/dotnet/api/TizenFX/latest/api/Tizen.Security.TEEC.Context.html) class, which returns the session as a new instance of the [Tizen.Security.TEEC.Session](/application/dotnet/api/TizenFX/latest/api/Tizen.Security.TEEC.Session.html) class.